 Floodwaters and standing water are often contaminated, posing several risks, such as infectious diseases, chemical hazards and injuries.

-Here are six sicknesses you should beware of in the aftermath of Hurricane Irma.
+Here are six sicknesses you should beware of in the as Hurricane Florence approaches:

 Drinking or eating anything that has come in contact with floodwaters can lead to cryptosporidiosis, E. coli or giardiasis.
 While cryptosporidiosis and giardiasis are brought on by parasites, E. coli is caused by bacteria.